alvertogit/bigdata_docker/README.md

 Other possible improvements in the [Big Data] cluster that shall not be implemented here could be:

 * Use of [Kubernetes] to manage the [Docker] containers.
-* Take advantage of [Cloud Computing] services, such as [AWS EMR], to build up a [Spark] cluster with the desired amount of resources and only use them when is required for cost efficiency.
+* Take advantage of [Cloud Computing] services, such as [AWS EMR], to build up a [Spark] cluster with the desired amount of resources and only utilize them when is required for cost efficiency.

 ### HOW TO RUN CONTAINERIZED CLUSTER WITH DOCKER COMPOSE